mircealungu/mircea/notes/Who-Is-Afraid-Of-AGI.md

-# Who Is Afraid of AGI?
+# Who Is Afraid of AI?

 or, *Why you shouldn't be afraid of mathematics*